accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

     A: It automates the tedious process of collecting and analyzing real estate market data, providing valuable insights for investors, agents, and researchers through data visualization.
 *   **Q: How does it get the data?**
     A: It uses Selenium with `undetected_chromedriver` to perform web scraping on supported real estate websites, bypassing many anti-bot measures.
-*   **Q: What kind of visualizations can it create?**
-    A: It can create many interactive charts, including property distribution charts, price vs. rooms histograms, heatmaps, scatter plots, and geographical choropleth maps (if a Mapbox API key is provided).
 *   **Q: What technologies were used in the Real Estate Analyzer?**
     A: This is a web scraping tool built with Python.
 It uses the Flask framework for the web interface, Selenium for scraping, Pandas for data analysis, and Plotly for creating interactive charts.

-© 2024 Accaderi.
-All rights reserved.

 ---